Tihaelka/Beauty-Review/README.md

 ![Capture du 2024-05-14 15-40-59](https://github.com/Tihaelka/Beauty-Review/assets/133141813/df8354c0-3414-4064-94b3-069d67aad3c1)

-**- More about the product:** User by clicking in discover will be redirected to product page which show a détail about the product componnent and user reviews
+**- More about the product:** :User by clicking in discover will be redirected to product page which show a détail about the product componnent and user reviews
 ![Capture du 2024-05-14 15-45-24](https://github.com/Tihaelka/Beauty-Review/assets/133141813/5b8ae977-86f4-4b2c-9d4e-be846442678d)

-**- Installation**
+**- Installation**:

-**- Technologies Used**
+**- Technologies Used**:
 Programming languages used to build Beauty Review are:
 - Frontend:
      - HTML